Posted on September 27, 2013 by Paul Hammond

-Alexander Graham Bell’s invention of the telephone in 1876 began the era of communication and the timeline of the telephone timeline that continues to grow to this day.
+Alexander Graham Bell’s invention of the telephone in 1876 began the era of telecommunication and marked the start of the telephone timeline that continues to grow to this day.
 Innovators in the 20th century then expanded the telephone’s reach across the world and connecting its citizens.
 By the year 2000, more than a billion people all over the world had gone wireless using cellular technology to talk and deliver text and photos on lightweight telephones.

 Below is a brief timeline of the telephone to show how we got to where we are today.
 The timeline begins with the first telephone invented by Alexander Graham Bell and continues to the very first VoIP software.